EzzEddin/classicle/README.md

 - numpy
 - csv
 - wget (optional)

+## How class*icle* works
+Class*icle* is a project run on a django server just by clicking on *classify* button, it will run the python script which has the deep learning model.

 ## Data
 The data I used for training and testing is bbc-news articles available [here](http://mlg.ucd.ie/datasets/bbc.html).